alovajs/alova/README.md

 });
 ```

-Set the request-level request timeout when creating the request method object, which overrides the global `timeout` parameter.
+Set the request-level request timeout when creating the request method instance, which overrides the global `timeout` parameter.
 ```javascript
 // request timeout at request level const todoListGetter = alova.Get('/todo/list', {